lorint/trilogy_w_prepared_statements/README.md

 # Trilogy

+This is a fork of Github's Trilogy client library v2.20 which also includes [updates written by Brian Lopez](https://github.com/brianmario/trilogy/tree/binary-protocol) to enable executing prepared statements.

 Trilogy is a client library for MySQL-compatible database servers, designed for performance, flexibility, and ease of embedding.

 It's currently in production use on github.com.